In the middle of winter, the idea of fresh, juicy strawberries might get your mouth watering.

 Finally, mulch with straw or a sheet of plastic.
 Keeping your berries off the soil stops them from rotting before they’re ripe.

 Finally, if hail is predicted in spring, cover your plants with a towel.
-We had a massive setback to our very productive crop last year when they got hit with 10 minutes of hard hail in November.
+We had a massive setback to our very productive crop one year when they got hit with 10 minutes of hard hail in November.
 All the fruit was bruised and the leaves were torn to pieces.

 Berries which are starting to ripen outside can be bought inside to finish ripening.
 That way the bugs and birds definitely won’t get them!
 Just leave them on the bench, refrigeration slows the ripening process down.